Creepy Cool Crosses

-- Crosses feature prominently in Weiss Kreuz, the title of which is in fact (slightly mangled) German for "white cross."
-A white cross appears to be the logo of Weiss, the team of four Hitmen With Hearts who are the protagonists of the series.
+- Crosses feature prominently in Weiß Kreuz, the title of which is in fact (slightly mangled) German for "white cross."
+A white cross appears to be the logo of Weiss, the team of four Hitmen with Hearts who are the protagonists of the series.
 Several members of Weiss habitually wear crosses - particularly in the Oddly Named Sequel Weiss Kreuz: Gluhen, in which every member of Weiss has a red cross somewhere on his "working clothes," including one who paints a cross on his bare chest.
 Possibly justified in the cases of Aya and Ken, as they are at least nominally Christian.
 Crucifixion symbolism also turns up at least once.

 - For added symbolism, regarding the team's red crosses on their working clothes: Ken's extends around his neck and Youji's (the one who paints it on his bare chest every time he gets dressed) is slanted.
 Aya has a main one on his cravat, which is extended across his entire chest because of the way his Badass Longcoat is styled, and he has two more on the wrists of his gloves.

 - AIR: The school uniforms bear crosses on the ties.
 Religion does bear a big role in the plot - but it's Buddhism and Shinto.

 - In Mermaid Melody Pichi Pichi Pitch, crosses are symbols of the Panthalassa race.

 - Tooya in Ayashi no Ceres wears a choker with a cross on it.